syntasso/kratix-docs/docs/main/05-reference/04-promises/01-promises.md

               - name: pipeline-stage-1
                 image: ghcr.io/myorg/pipeline-image-2
               -  #...
+  # A list of Promises that are required by the Promise
+  requirements:
+  - name: required-promise-name
+    version: required-promise-version
 ```

 It's also possible to install Promises via a Promise Release.
 Check the [Promise Release](../promises/releases) docs for details.